danipenaperez/spring-boot-flowed-routing/demos/flowed-routing-openfeature-integration-demo/Readme.md

     variation: not-available-new-greeting-feature
 ```

+ This create a flag called "new-greeting-flag" that has two variations (true or false).

+ Only tenant_1 users has enabled this feature.

+> [!NOTE]
- You can create or edit your flags using online editor at [https://gofeatureflag.org/editor](https://gofeatureflag.org/editor)
+>  You can easily create or edit your flags using online editor at [https://gofeatureflag.org/editor](https://gofeatureflag.org/editor)

 ## 1.2 Create the configuration that contains the flags (variants and Rules).

 Create the configuration file to use local file flag store: